WowOpenBox/website/downloader.md

 ## Discuss!

-Open a Github issue and discuss ! or on discord https://discord.gg/t8msyQU
+Open a Github issue and discuss ! or on our [discord](https://discord.gg/t8msyQU) server.